brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-07-xls-csv-srt-subtitles-conversion.md

 ## B

-In Libreoffice insert one row at the beginning =ROW(), to get the counter.
+In Libreoffice insert one row at the beginning, use formula =ROW(), to get the counter.
 Export as csv using space as separator and disable " as text enclosures, should look like

     3 00:00:42:16 00:00:44:08 See the strobe on the right, Óscar?
     4 00:00:44:08 00:00:47:01 What?